zined/ruempler.eu/source/_drafts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

 Terraform has several advantages over CloudFormation, here are some of them:

  - **Open source**: Terraform is open source so you can patch it and send changes upstream to make it better.
-This is great because anyone can for example add new services or features, or fix bugs.
-It's actually not uncommon that Terraform is even faster than CloudFormation with implementing new AWS features.
+This is great because anyone can, for example, add new services or features, or fix bugs.
+It's not uncommon that Terraform is even faster than CloudFormation with implementing new AWS features.
- - **Supports a wide range of services, not only AWS**: This enables automating bigger ecosystems spanning e.g. multiple clouds or providers.
+ - **Supports a broad range of services, not only AWS**: This enables automating bigger ecosystems spanning e.g. multiple clouds or providers.
 In CloudFormation one would have to fall back to awkward custom resources.
-A particular use-case is provisioning databases and users of an MySQL database,
+A particular use-case is provisioning databases and users of a MySQL database,
- - **Data sources**: While CloudFormation has only "[imports](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html)" and some intrinsic functions to lookup values (e.g. from existing resources), Terraform provides a wide range of data sources (just have a look at [this impressive list](https://www.terraform.io/docs/providers/aws/d/acm_certificate.html).
+ - **Data sources**: While CloudFormation has only "[imports](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html)" and some intrinsic functions to lookup values (e.g. from existing resources) Terraform provides a wide range of data sources (just have a look at [this impressive list](https://www.terraform.io/docs/providers/aws/d/acm_certificate.html).
  - **Imports**: Terraform can [import existing resources](https://www.terraform.io/docs/import/) (if supported by the resources type)!
-As mentioned, this becomes handy when working with a brown-field infrastructure, e.g. manually created resources.
+As mentioned, this becomes handy when working with a brownfield infrastructure, e.g. manually created resources.

 ## (Some) Downsides of Terraform